The Red Wing Diner in Walpole, Mass.: Amazing Comfort Foods,

 chowder, freshly-carved roast turkey dinners,

-baked salmon, marinated steak tips, fried chicken, burgers, bar pizza and lobster
+baked salmon, marinated steak tips, fried chicken, burgers, bar pizza

 rolls in the Boston suburbs.
 The homemade heavy-on-the-cheese,